 Files beat a database for agent-operated knowledge bases

-- Versioning: You'd reimplement git, badly.
+- Versioning: Git gives branching, diffing, and history for free.
 Database versioning is either "diffs in a table" (fragile, no branching) or "shell out to git" (then why move?).

 - Browsing: Files render in any editor or on GitHub with zero setup.
-A database needs a web UI — a whole application to build and maintain.
+A database needs a viewing layer built for it — a whole application to build and maintain.

 - Infrastructure: Files need nothing.
 A database needs hosting, backups, migrations, and someone to maintain it.